Unity-Technologies/ziva-vfx-utils/docs/scenepanel2.rst

 Scene Panel 2
 **************

-Scene Panel 2 is a tool to view and organize the Ziva VFX nodes and edit their attributes.
+Scene Panel 2 is a tool to view and organize Ziva VFX nodes and edit their attributes.
-It allows you to quickly browse and edit a subset of the Ziva VFX nodes in your scene.
+It allows you to quickly browse and edit a subset of Ziva VFX nodes in your scene.
-It bases on zBuilder's retrieve operation results and intends to supersede the :ref:`sec-ScenePanel`.
+It bases on **zBuilder** retrieve operation results and intends to supersede the :ref:`sec-ScenePanel`.

 To launch it, click the **Scene Panel** |sp_shelf_button| shelf button, or choose the **Ziva** |rarr| **Launch Scene Panel** menu.

 .. |sp_shelf_button| image:: images/scene_panel.png

-The Scene Panel 2 can also be launched from following python script:
+The Scene Panel 2 can also be launched from the following python script:

 .. code-block:: python